bduckdev/react-pokedex/README.md

 # React Pokedex WIP
 Simple app featuring a search bar that lets you type in a Pokemon into the search bar, and have information returned to you.

+## Features
+- Integration with PokeAPI
+- Loads random pokemon

 ## Planned Features
 - Search Bar
-- Integration with PokeAPI
-- Pokemon Display in Card Form

 ## Technologies
 - [React JS](https://react.dev/)